n8n Webhook Best Practices: Secure, Scalable, and Reliable

 • React in real time to new leads, payments, or support events

-• Normalize inputs and fan‑out to multiple systems
+• Normalize inputs and fan-out to multiple downstream systems

 • Guarantee delivery with retries and idempotency controls

-• Enforce policies like authentication, rate limits, and payload hygiene
+• Enforce policies like authentication, rate limits, and payload validation

-Unlike polling, webhooks push events instantly and reduce unnecessary API calls.
+Unlike polling, webhooks push events instantly and eliminate unnecessary API calls.
+But that push model means your endpoint is public, which brings security responsibilities that polling doesn't have.

 Why These Practices Matter